rsdoiel/picking-up-nodestack/README.md

 ## Introduction

-This is a self guided tour broken down into lessons, excersizes and homeworks.
+This is a self guided tour broken down into lessons, exercises and homeworks.
 The lessons are narrative sprinkled, lists and short exercises meant to illustrate a particular point.
 Homeworks are your jumping off point for exploring Nodestack on your own.
 Homeworks will require additional independant research on your part to complete (e.g. looking up docs at nodejs.org or a modules'